 - A final high school transcript showing date of graduation, signature and seal must be forwarded to the Binghamton Office of Undergraduate Admissions immediately upon graduation.
 It is your responsibility to ensure that an official final transcript is received.

 - Once a deferral is approved for a new term, the student may not submit an additional application for that new term.
 Only one application is permitted per term.
 Example: If a first-year student defers, they cannot submit a transfer application for the same term.

 - If your approval is granted, you will receive communications based on your new entry term.

 - Information about housing, orientation and other “new student” information will be forthcoming in the semester prior to entry.

 - If your deferral is granted, you must submit a new Free Application for Federal Student Aid (FAFSA) at the appropriate time for the new term in which you are enrolling.
-Binghamton’s filing date for spring admission is November 15 and January 1 for fall admission.
+Binghamton’s recommended filing date for fall admission is January 1 and November 15 for spring admission.

 - Most scholarships and honors/research opportunities awarded for the original entry term will be honored for the new term of deferral.

-Though approval to defer enrollment is granted for one year, on occasion we do approve students to defer their enrollment for a second year for extraordinary reasons such as military service or continued medical issues.
+Though approval to defer enrollment is granted for one year, on occasion we do approve students to defer to a second year for extraordinary reasons such as military service or continued medical issues.